 The forecasts for the upcoming holiday season are quite optimistic.
-According to Deloitte’s 2018 Holiday Retail Survey total retails sales will increase 5-5.6%, with online sales rising 17-22% during 2018.
+According to Deloitte’s 2018 Holiday Retail Survey total retail sales will increase 5-5.6%, with online sales rising 17-22% during 2018.

 The report shows that 78% of consumers plan to spend more or the same amount as they did last year due to an improved household situation and more confidence in the economy.

-A thing that remains constant throughout the years is the fact that seamless user experience is one of the most important aspects of shopping both online and in-store.
-Long queues or complicated and slow checkout can kill your business.
-And this is especially true for the holiday season.
+One thing that remains constant throughout the years is the fact that seamless user experience is one of the most important aspects of shopping, both online and in-store.
+Long queues or complicated and slow checkouts can kill your business.
+This is especially true for the holiday season.
 People tend to be more sensitive because they want to spend more time enjoying the holidays, instead of dealing with slow e-commerce websites, or crowded stores.

-Even though there were some retail apocalypse predictions a few years ago, today as we witness pure plays opening physical stores and traditional retailers invest heavily in outstanding digital presence, we can definitely say that retail is not ‘either-or’ thing.
-Now when we put that aside, we can dive deep to uncover the reason why is page load time so crucial for e-commerce.
+Even though there were some retail apocalypse predictions a few years ago, today, as we witness pure plays opening physical stores and traditional retailers investing heavily in outstanding digital presence, we can definitely say that retail is not an ‘either-or’ thing.
+Now when we put that aside, we can dive deep and uncover the reason why page load time is so crucial for e-commerce.

 First of all, the shopping journey starts online for most people.
 According to research, 70% of consumers shopping for furniture begin the process online.
 As digital-native generations steal the spotlight, it’s clear that digital presence will be a key differentiator between success and failure.

-With a constant struggle to be interesting and relevant to grab visitors attention, companies burden their websites with lots of content, making their web pages cluttered and more complex than ever.
+In a constant struggle to be interesting and relevant to grab visitor attention, companies burden their websites with lots of content, making their web pages cluttered and more complex than ever.

 And just when you thought that you could fill your website with unique content and win the business race, it turns out there’s a catch: visitors love content-rich sites, but they will not waste their time if your page is slow.